XDR vs SIEM vs SOAR: Choosing The Best Security Solution

 SOAR vs XDR: Simplifying Automation

-Is XDR the same as SOAR?
+s XDR the same as SOAR?
 The answer is no. If we compare XDR with SOAR, there’s still a substantial disparity in terms of function.
 The backend capabilities of XDR do include “SOAR-lite” features, but XDR maxes out at micro-automation outcomes.
 SOAR on the other hand provides extensible automation capabilities.
 Its main goal is to efficiently collect data against cyber threats by automating key responses.
 Traditional SOAR platforms are built to primarily respond to the data gathered from the SIEM.
-Which is one of the main reasons why some vendors employ SIEM optimization by pairing the two traditional security platforms together to increase response time and efficiency.
-The future of SOAR security removes the dependency on SIEM as the alert source for remediation action.
-As you evaluate technology for your TDIR program, it’s important to evaluate the difference between SOAR, low-code and no-code automation approaches.
+This is one of the main reasons why some vendors employ SIEM optimization by pairing the two traditional security platforms together to increase response time and efficiency.

 Key Differences Between XDR, SIEM, and SOAR